 The FAER Resident Scholar Program is often a resident’s first exposure to a national scientific meeting with multiple scientific and educational sessions.
 Resident scholars participate in activities at the annual meeting including workshops, scientific sessions, exhibits and refresher courses.
 They also have the opportunity to attend the American Society of Anesthesiologists Resident Component’s activities.

 Each year, FAER and several subspecialty societies partner to provide resident scholars the opportunity to attend a subspecialty meeting on the day before the ASA annual meeting begins.
-For example, in 2013, participating subspecialty societies included: the Society for Education in Anesthesia (SEA), the Society for Neuroscience in Anesthesia and Critical Care (SNACC), the Society of Critical Care Anesthesiologists (SOCCA) and the Society for Pediatric Anesthesia (SPA).
+For example, in 2015, participating subspecialty societies included: the Society for Education in Anesthesia (SEA), the Society for Neuroscience in Anesthesia and Critical Care (SNACC), and the Society for Pediatric Anesthesia (SPA).
 The department chair or program director must indicate on the FAER resident scholar application form that their resident should be considered for one of the subspecialty programs.

 Participate in the Resident Scholar Program